Indonesia–South Korea relations: State visits

 President Chun Doo Hwan visited Indonesia in July 1981, and in the next year President Soeharto visited South Korea in October 1982.
 In November 1988 President Roh Tae Woo visited Indonesia.
 President Kim Young Sam visited Indonesia in November 1994.
 Indonesian President Abdurrahman Wahid visited South Korea twice in 2000, on February and on October, and in the same year, President Kim Dae Jung visited Indonesia in November.
 President Megawati Soekarnoputri visited South Korea in March 2002.

 President Susilo Bambang Yudhoyono visited South Korea during an APEC Summit in November 2005.
 In December 2006, President Roh Moo Hyun visited Indonesia to sign a Joint Strategic Partnership between Indonesia and South Korea.
 President Yudhoyono visited Korea as a state guest in March 2012 and President Lee Myung-bak visited Bali to attend the Bali Democracy Forum in November 2012.

 The first lady of South Korea, Kim-Keon-hee visited the Korean Embassy in Jakarta, Indonesia in September 2023.
 She shows her support for the Indonesian efforts to promote Korean Culture that related to Hallyu.
 The attendees received souvenirs as gifts from her supporting Busan's bid to host the 2023 World Expo.

+President Prabowo Subianto visited South Korea from 31 March to 2 April 2026.
+He and President Lee Jae Myung agreed to raise bilateral ties to a 'special comprehensive strategic partnership' and boost resource and security cooperation in response to the 2026 Strait of Hormuz crisis.
+In order to improve economic communication, nuclear power cooperation, renewable energy, and vital mineral cooperation, the two nations signed sixteen memoranda of understanding (MOUs).
+In recognition of President Prabowo's efforts to foster cordial ties between the two nations, President Lee granted him the Grand Order of Mugunghwa.